Supercobra27/CMPE458/DOC.md

 # Lexer
 ## How to Compile and run

 To build using CMAKE: build the project using the `CMakeLists.txt` file.
-Run the following commands in the terminal.
+From the `my-mini-compiler` directory, run the following commands in the terminal.
 ```
 mkdir build
 cd build